 Step 2: Set Up the IIEE as an ”Origin-Destination Analysis" Project

 2b.
-Under Available Zone Set, click “Maryland IIEE Zone” Zone Set to highlight it.
-Then, click the right arrow to assign it as Origin Zone Set and also Destination Zone Set.
+Under “Available Zone Set”, click “Parsippany” Zone Set to highlight it, then click the right arrow to assign it as an Origin Zone Set and a Destination Zone Set.
+Do the same thing for the “Parsippany Gateways” Zone Set.
 If necessary, adjust the day part, data period, and other parameters under the “Project Options” tab.

-Step 3: View Results in StreetLight InSight
+Step 3: Download Results in StreetLight InSight

 3a.
-Once your project is complete, download the Metrics to complete your IIEE analyses using Microsoft Excel.
-To download your Metrics, go to the Manage Projects section.
-Then click the “All Projects” tab.
-Each of your completed Projects should be visible.
-Click on the “Download” icon in the Actions Column.
+Once your Project is complete, download the Metrics and complete your IIEE analyses using Microsoft Excel.
+To download your Metrics, go to the “Manage Projects” section, and click on the “All Projects” tab.
+In the Actions Column, click the Download icon.

 3b.
 Select which files you want to download.
 For IIEE, you must select the “O-D Metrics CSVs”.
 The other downloads are optional.
 Click “Download” once you’ve made your selection.

 4a.
 Open the folder you downloaded and the CSVs and shapefiles you selected will be there.
 There will also be a README and Project files text.